olmofe/AltSchool_AKS_WebApps/README.md

 ### **Add Git Repo**

 **Delete Existing namespace**
-- If you followed the optional Setup Socks WebApp Example above, then you'll need to delete that namespace first to avoid deployment conflict; otherwise you cam move to the next section.
+> If you fhave deployed workloads to a namespace using maybe kubectl and you want to deploy the _exact same workloads_ to the same namespace, then, it's best to delete that namespace first to avoid deployment conflict;
-- Go to rancher homepage.
+If this doesnt apply to your case, then you can move to the next section.
 - Confirm or Switch to the namespace where you have deployed the socks example.

 ```